May 20, 2021

 Robotic process automation and AI – which one is better for the insurance industry and why?

 What is RPA?

 Robotic process automation is a bot feature based on automation, but it only involves monotonous tasks.
 Since it is based on algorithms, the tasks need to be very simple without many variations.
-Tasks like copy-paste, retrieve data, generating datasheets from the clouds, etc., can be done through RPA.
+Tasks like copy-pasting, retrieving data, generating datasheets from the clouds, etc., can be done through RPA.

 But in today’s gen, is RPA enough?
 With the advancement in technology, the process gets better and better the features.
 Let’s read more on AI and then decide on which one’s is better for the insurance industry.

 Artificial intelligent bot systems get better with every transaction made, imitate humans based on the data or conversation, respond intelligently, helps in decision-making, self-learn and improve, work beyond digital, and even go cognitive.